vikcui/StarWars-Rogue-like-Game/README.md

 ASSIGMENT 3:

+on the map diplayed, g,g1,g2,g3,g4 are 5 instances of Grendae class D1,D2 are the two Driods of which D1 is owned by luke and D2 does not have a owner sc represents the instance of Sandcrawler

 For the new features of the assignmnet3, we store it in a new word document called A3_rationale.
 We have deleted the randomdirection class as there is an existing method in Grid.CompassBearing class called getRandomBearing() has the same functionality.